 2. You like what you hear

 Kostyazar / Shutterstock.com

 Become an expert on the neighborhood that interests you.
 Get a feel for it by attending open houses, walking the neighborhood’s blocks, spending time in restaurants and coffee shops, and looking for community gardens.

 Have your eye on a property in mind?
 Knock on doors and chat with neighbors on that street.
 Ask everyone who’ll talk with you about the crime, noise, traffic, neighborhood issues and general pros and cons.

 3. You can get a latte

-Upscale chain and independent retailers are signs a neighborhood is well-established or on the way up.
+Upscale chains and independent retailers are signs a neighborhood is well-established or on the way up.
 These businesses signal a degree of affluence.
 Also, they’ve typically done market research to assure themselves the neighborhood is stable and worth the investment.

 4. You see home improvements

-Especially in the warm months, look for activity that shows owners are keeping up or investing in their properties.
-Improvements like new gutters, painting, re-roofing, gardening and landscaping, replacement windows, new fences and decks tell you they have pride in their homes.
+Especially in warm months, look for activity that shows owners are keeping up or investing in their properties.
+Improvements like new gutters, painting, re-roofing, gardening and landscaping, replacement windows, and new fences and decks tell you they have pride in their homes.

 5. Neighbors are organized